 However, it’s not the TSA's job to handle small drug infractions.
 In most cases, they will pass over a lone vape cart, especially since it may just be mistaken for nicotine.

-If they do decide that it’s contraband, they may confiscate it, although they do have the right to involve local authorities.
 That means that if you’re traveling by plane with THC carts from a state where THC is legal, there are virtually no consequences for having THC carts discovered during luggage check.

 Still, understand that carrying THC on an airplane is illegal, and once you get it past luggage check, you are committing a crime, even if the risks of the cart being discovered after baggage check are significantly lower.